Polarizing, Petrographic, Geological

 Olympus BH2-SRP circular stage with A-FMP mechanical stage

-Olympus BH-2 Berek compensator
+Olympus BH2 Berek and wave compensator plates

-Olympus BH-2 Pol objectives and condenser
+Olympus BH2 Pol objectives and condenser

 Olympus BH2-PA pol intermediate tube